UCX (UCX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UCX Historical Price

-According to the latest data gathered on UCX live price page, the current price of UCX is 0.01926724USD.
-The circulating supply of UCX(UCX) is 44.67M UCX , giving it a market capitalization of $860.61K.
+According to the latest data gathered on UCX live price page, the current price of UCX is 0.02006353USD.
+The circulating supply of UCX(UCX) is 44.67M UCX , giving it a market capitalization of $895.04K.

 The UCX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UCX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.